 Identifying determinants of very low energy consumption rates observed in some California households (Contract 09-326) This study investigated California households that have very low energy consumption and characterized the demographics, living constraints, and energy usage behavior of these households.
 California households with very low energy consumption rates were found to be socially and demographically diverse, and had a wide range of motivations for low usage.

 A field experiment to assess the impact of information provision on household electricity consumption (Contract 08-325) In this study, 2,012 households participated in an interactive online educational program that taught residents about their electricity pricing structure and monitored their electricity-consumption behavior.
 The results of this research demonstrated that educational programs can effectively reduce electricity consumption in households with high electricity pricing structures.

 Air movement as an energy efficient means toward occupant comfort (Contract 10-308) The objectives of this research project were to 1) design optimized air movement configurations in test rooms to maximize occupant comfort, 2) quantify potential energy saving from using fan based systems over HVAC systems and 3) investigate the viability of transitioning from an air conditioning system to an air-movement system in various building types.
 The results of this study show indoor occupant comfort can be provided by fans for ambient conditions up to 86°F (30°C) and 60% relative humidity.

-Check out ARB's list of all active and completed research projects relating to green buildings.
+Check out CARB's list of all active and completed research projects relating to green buildings.

 Buildings and Indoor Air Quality Research An overview of CARB-sponsored research on indoor environmental quality and associated health impacts.